opsani/servox/README.md

 entries in the `pyproject.toml` file under the `[tool.poetry.plugins."servo.connectors"]` stanza.

-If you're writing your own connector in a different package, you need to include
+If you're writing your own connector in an external package, you need to include
 ```yaml
 [tool.poetry.plugins."servo.connectors"]
 "my_connector" = "my_project.foo:MyConnector"